microsoft/live-share/README.md

 </tr>
 </table>

-By downloading and using Project Cascade, you agree to the [license terms](http://aka.ms/project-cascade/license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).
+By downloading and using Visual Studio Real-Time Collaboration, you agree to the [license terms](http://aka.ms/project-cascade/license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).

 ## Contributing & Feedback
 Have a question or feedback?
 There are many ways to contribute.